apache/tomee/examples/resources-jmx-example/README.md

 ## Resource

-Custom resource can be defined using very simple Java classes.
+Custom resources can be defined using very simple Java classes.
 In this particular instance, as the application also wants to register this resource as an MBean, the resource class needs to follow the MBean specification.

 	public class Hello implements HelloMBean {